dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 write-host "Decrypted Password is: $pdecrypted"
 ```

-Save the following code into a file, and execute the script in PowerShell using the command:
+Save the following code to a file, and run the script in PowerShell by using the command:

 `.\new.ps1`